Real-World Speed Tests for Different SSD RAID Levels

 NOTE: Here’s an article that describes each RAID level in a bit more detail.

 Here are the results.
-Results are displayed as a percentage because actual speeds will vary based upon the number of drives, how they are connected, the speed of your computer and a few other factors.
-However, the relationship between these different formats will remain roughly the same.
+Results are displayed as a percentage because actual speeds will vary based upon the number of blades, how they are connected, the speed of your computer and a few other factors.
+RAIDs with more blades will be faster, but the speed relationship between different levels remains the same.

 Reads are always faster than writes.
 And, while none of the numbers perfectly matched the theory, they were all reasonably close.